TREBLE DAMAGES FOR TRESPASS TO TREES

 In an Ohio case we were working on recently, we had occasion to be considering a “wrongful cutting” statute.
 Many states have them, statutes that require people who trespass on land and remove trees to pay multiple damages – most commonly three times the value of the timber but in some states double damages.
 Usually, the statute requires that the person trespassing and removing trees have some culpability more than mere negligence.
 The notion is that people who recklessly or intentionally cut down someone else’s trees need a strong incentive to abandon their nefarious ways, and awarding a multiple of actual damages is intended to encourage them to walk on the paths of righteousness.

 But like any good statute (look at the federal RICO statute in the event you need some proof of this) the opportunity for misuse of the wrongful cutting law is rife.
 In today’s case, we start with your garden-variety adverse possession case.
 The plaintiff really had encroached on his neighbor’s property over a period of close to 50 years, although he had not gone to court to get record title.
-When the record owner of the land cut down some of the trees on land his title said still was his, the adverse possessor not only sued to quiet title – that is, get a judicial acknowledgement that he now owned the disputed strip of real estate – but even wanted treble damages for the timber his neighbor had cut.
+When the record owner of the land cut down some of the trees on land his title said still was his, the adverse possessor not only sued to quiet title – that is, get a judicial acknowledgment that he now owned the disputed strip of real estate – but even wanted treble damages for the timber his neighbor had cut.

 The Massachusetts Land Court wisely declined the plaintiff’s invitation.
 It ruled that if your title says the land is yours, even if someone might be able to take it away from if the case goes to court, you hardly can be blamed for cutting timber on it.
 The Massachusetts statute required that you have “good reason to believe that the land on which the trespass was committed” wasn’t yours, in order to be on the hook for treble damages.

 The adverse possessor already was getting title to land he had never bought, a judicial act some would call unjust enrichment.
-Giving him treble damages because the guy who owned the property according to the title cut down some of what the records said were his trees trees would really be piling on.
+Giving him treble damages because the guy who owned the property according to the title cut down some of what the records said were his trees would really be piling on.

 Mendes v.
 Bachant, 15 LCR 308 (Mass.
 Land Ct., June 29, 2007).
 George Mendes bought land in 1969.
 At that time, a shed stood at the rear of the parcel, and in fact intruded on land owned by a man named Gleason.
-Neither Mendes nor the prior owner had permission to locate a shed on Gleason’s land, and apparently no one was aware that the shed was in the wrong place.
+Neither Mendes nor the prior owner had permission to locate a shed on Gleason’s land, and apparently, no one was aware that the shed was in the wrong place.

 Gleason sold the land in 1969 to the Bachants.
 In the 1970s, Mendes installed a garden and trellis on the disputed land.
 Ten years later, Mendes replaced the shed with a larger shed which further encroached, and built a stockade fence behind the shed which enclosed the area in dispute.
 He also added a barbeque pit.
-Again, he did this without permission and apparently even without knowledge that he was intruding.
+Again, he did this without permission and apparently even without knowing that he was intruding.

 Some 46 years or more after the first intrusion, the Bachants figured out that they held title to the disputed land, and in 2005, they tore down the fence, tore up the garden, and cut down and removed trees in the disputed area.
 Mendes sued, claiming the land by adverse possession and asking damages for trespass to trees.
 He demanded treble damages under Massachusetts G.L. c.
 242, §7 for the destroyed timber.